Quickstart

 To register a Runner you must:

 1. Create a Service Principal.
-You may do this via the snapcd.io portal.
+You may do this via the portal at snapcd.io/ServicePrincipals.
 Pick unique (within your organization) “Client ID” and set a “Client Secret”.
 This Service Principal does not need any additional role assignments.

 2. Create a Runner by associating your Service Principal.
-This can be done via the Portal or API, or with this Terraform resource.
-You need to also make it available to Modules within your organization (for getting started, create your Runner with the is_assigned_to_all_modules flag set to true"), other options are discussed here.
+This can be done via the portal at snapcd.io/Runners.
+Make the Runner available to Modules within your organization by setting the is_assigned_to_all_modules flag set to true.
+More granular assignment approaches are discussed here.

 Deploy a Runner

-Snap CD orchestrates all infrastracture deployments via Runners that you host yourselves.
-Snap CD never needs to gain direct access to any of your infrastructure; it is responsible only for configuration, orchestration, storing outputs and providing inputs.
+Snap CD orchestrates all infrastracture deployments via Runners that you host yourself.
+This means that Snap CD never needs to gain direct access to any of your infrastructure; it is responsible only for configuration, orchestration, providing inputs, and storing outputs and logs.

-We have made the Runner code publicly available at https://github.com/schrieksoft/snapcd-runner.
-Binaries and official Docker images are published here and [here]https://github.com/schrieksoft/snapcd-runner/pkgs/container/snapcd-runner
+We have made the Runner code publicly available at github.com/schrieksoft/snapcd-runner.
+Binaries and official Docker images are published here and here

 The following three repositories provide instructions on how to deploy the Runner